 Reimbursements

 Community Transition and Sustainability Services are available to provide transitional or stabilizing supports for ALTSA clients to sustain community living.
 With prior approval from the AAA/HCS CM or ALTSA Supportive Housing Program Manager, an ALTSA contracted provider, such as a Community Choice Guide (CCG) or Governor’s Opportunity for Supportive Housing (GOSH) provider, is reimbursed for the authorized purchases after it is verified the individual received the goods or service.
 Based on an individual’s eligibility, the following services could be reimbursed: Shopping for necessary household goods/items or paying for rental deposit, tenant background screening to aid housing search, utility hookup fees, or rent/emergency rental assistance service.

+Additionally, starting in May 2022, Amerigroup launched the Transition Assistance Program (TAP) for FCS-SH enrollees.
+TAP is a time-limited, flexible funding assistance that covers housing-related fees, including move-in costs, first and last month’s rent, deposits, and non-refundable fees.
+For more information on TAP please see the Transition Assistance Program section on Amerigroup’s FCS Provider webpage.

 Community Choice Guides and FCS-SH Providers